Driving in the UK

 • Speed Limits: Observe the speed limit and adapt to traffic conditions.

-• Plan your route and know your exit in advance to avoid last-minute lane changes.
+• Exits: Plan your route and know your exit in advance to avoid last-minute lane changes.

 Motorways are generally safe but require vigilance and adherence to rules.